Griffon26/taserver/README.md

    logged in players on the game server.
 Without this script running you will not be able to get rid of hackers that are normally "unkickable".

-7. If the game server is running behind a router you'll need to forward port 7777 UDP to the game server.
+7. If the game server is running behind a router you'll need to forward ports 7777/UDP and 9002/UDP to the game server.

 8. Start the game server launcher by running the `start_game_server_launcher.py` script in the root of this repository.